ldutoit/eelRNA/README.md

 ## Summary

 We build the transcriptome of the NZ eel denovo using Trinity.
 We then run differential expression between 6 Yellow and 6 silver eels with 100bp paired-end data.
-All the differentially expressed genes with statistics and counts are saved in [DE_results.txt].
-Statistics and counts for ALL Genes are in [...]
+All the differentially expressed genes with statistics and counts are saved in [results_files/DE_results.txt](results_files/DE_results.txt).
+Statistics and counts for ALL Genes are in [results_files/ALLgenes_results.txt](results_files/ALLgenes_results.txt).

-The Gene ontology enrichment analysis is saved in [diff.GOseq.enriched](diff.GOseq.enriched) and [diff.GOseq.depleted](diff.GOseq.depleted).
+The Gene ontology enrichment analysis is saved in [results_files/diff.GOseq.enriched](results_files/diff.GOseq.enriched) and [diff.GOseq.depleted](results_files/diff.GOseq.depleted).
 They are output of GOSeq and one should pay attention to the False Discovery Rate values!

-Finally, all the transcripts fasta sequences are in [Trinity.fasta.gz](Trinity.fasta.gz)
+Finally, all the transcripts fasta sequences are in [results_files/Trinity.fasta.gz](Trinity.fasta.gz)

 ## Description